 - Rectal bleeding: You might pass bloody stools.

-- Abdominal pain: Any type of discomforts, such as cramps or gas, should be monitored.
+- Abdominal pain: Any type of discomfort, such as cramps or gas, should be monitored.

 - Fatigue: Feeling weak or consistently tired despite adequate rest can be a sign of many medical problems.